vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve EAM status from vCenter.

-You can verify the status is UP before proceeding with an NSX install or upgrade.
+You can verify the status is UP before proceeding with an NSX Data Center for vSphere install or upgrade.

 **Method history:**